S1l3ntC0nquer/MainBlog/Main_CX330/source/_posts/StudyNotes/Data Structure for Muggles.md

 ![Hospital](https://raw.githubusercontent.com/CX330Blake/MyBlogPhotos/main/image/image-20241017161532111.png)

 But doctor1 becomes off duty, the 2 priority queues should be melded together for doctor2.
-To do this, we need the Leftist tree!
+To do this, we need the Leftist heaps!

 ## Extended Binary Trees